nocalhost/nocalhost.github.io/docs/FAQ/ssh-private-keys-passphrase.md

-#### Does Nocalhost have support to input passphrase for SSH private keys?
+#### Why Nocalhost can not clone codes with SSH key that need passphrase for SSH private keys?

-No, it is not currently supported.
+Nocalhost does not support currently.
 We will support it later.